visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 This means that even if you build plug-ins against the installed version of VisIt_, it will still be able to find your private plug-ins.

 It is recommended that while you develop your plug-ins, you only install them in your *~/.visit*  directory so other VisIt_ users will not be affected.
-However, if you develop your plug-in on MacOS X, you will have to make sure that your plug-ins are installed publicly so that they can be loaded at runtime.
+However, if you develop your plug-in on macOS X, you will have to make sure that your plug-ins are installed publicly so that they can be loaded at runtime.
 You can also choose to install your plug-ins publicly once you have completed development.
 To install plug-ins publicly, first remove the files that were installed to your *~/.visit*  directory by typing the ``make clean`` command in your command window.
 Next, re-run the ``xml2cmake`` program like this: